NCEMS/energetic-origins-of-PPI-connectivity/README.md

 `conda activate snakemake`

+Note: This gave me issues on a new Ubuntu machine, try `conda create -n snakemake -c conda-forge -c bioconda "python>=3.11,<3.14" "snakemake>=9,<10" biopython
+` if it fails.

 3. Download SignalP, Rosetta, FoldX, & PTMGPT2 models

 SignalP6.0 fast can be downloaded from [this site](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=fast) after accepting the academic licensing agreement.
 The contents of the downloaded `signalp-6.0h.fast.tar.gz` should be unpacked into `2-sequence-parsing/python-scripts` to enable the environment associated with the SignalP Snakemake rule to build correctly.
 For example, you should have the path `2-sequence-parsing/python-scripts/signalp6_fast/signalp-6-package/` available from the repo root directory.